 I’ve written before that the greatest challenge I face as a homeschooler is my own introversion.
-So when people say they can’t homeschool because they are an introvert, I understand.
+So when people say “I can’t homeschool because I’m an introvert,” I understand.
 When people say they would go nuts if they had to be around their children all day, I know that they probably aren’t exaggerating.
 They really feel that way.
 It has nothing to do with not loving your children enough.

-The Need for Time Alone
+The Need For Time Alone

 Note that time alone is a need, not a want.
 Time alone for an introvert is not a luxury.
 It’s really not an option.
 It is something you have to have in order to be healthy.
 In order to stay sane.
 If you have any lingering doubts about the legitimate, hardwired needs of introverts, please get Quiet: The Power of Introverts in a World That Can’t Stop Talking.

-Over the years I’ve
+Over the years, I’ve

-Here are a number of ways to carve out introvert time during your week.
+So here are a number of ways to carve out introvert time during your week.

-There are different kinds of homeschool coops.
+Enroll Your Child In A Drop-off Homeschool Co-op: There are different kinds of homeschool coops.
 If you are fortunate to have one where you can enroll your child for a couple of classes and drop her off, do it.
 You will have a couple hours every week when you know you will get a break.
 Use that time to be alone in a way that meets your needs.

-Staying home is very important to an introvert.
+Stay Home: Staying home is very important to an introvert.
 When we introverts go out and about, every interaction we have with people takes a little bit from us.
 Even if we have a good conversation with someone and our outside activities go well, we’re still drained by the time we get home.
 The solution is to simply stay home some days.
 While staying home isn’t necessarily getting time alone, it does mean that you aren’t further depleting your emotional and mental reserves.

-If you want an easy way to involve dad with homeschooling, then make him the family librarian.
+Give Dad the Library Job: If you want an easy way to involve dad with homeschooling, then make him the family librarian.
 His job every week is to take the children to the library for an hour or so.
-If he can take them to the library AND get a treat afterwards, all the better!
+If he can take them to the library and stop for a treat afterwards, all the better!

-Yes, use electronics to get time alone.
+Use Electronic Babysitters: Yes, use electronics to get time alone.
 Not all electronics are bad and there are many useful products to use.
-You can use DVDs, a Kindle Fire loaded with good apps, or educational videos via Netflix, Amazon Prime, or YouTube.
+You can use DVDs, a Kindle Fire loaded with good apps, or stream educational videos.

 While some people might be aghast at suggesting using electronic babysitters, I look at it this way.
 I’m already spending a lot of time with my child as both her work-at-home mother and homeschool teacher.
 We’re together all the time.
 She’s getting a focused education that works well for her learning style.
 Using electronics for an hour or two a day is not going to undermine any of that.
 And if letting her watch Sleeping Beauty again or play Minecraft or use Reading Rainbow on the Kindle means that I can function better as her mother, then as far as I’m concerned it is win-win.

-Don’t Sacrifice Your Well-being
+Don’t Sacrifice Your Well-Being